bookofproofs/bookofproofs.github.io/_sources/history/19th-century/blanch.md

 **Gertrude Blanch**  was a Polish born American mathematician who did pioneering work in numerical analysis and computation.

 ### Mathematical Profile (Excerpt):
-* She graduated from Eastern District High School in 1914 but later in that year her father died so Gittel, who by this time was known by the Americanised version of Gertrude, decided that she would take a job so that she could support her mother.
 * Gertrude Kaimowitz, as she was then called, took a job as a clerk.
 * Gertrude decided to give up her job working for a hat dealer so that she could concentrate on her studies but her employer, not wishing to lose such a valuable employee, offered to pay her tuition fees if she continued to work for him.
 * This was an attractive offer, so Gertrude continued to work for the hat dealer while studying mathematics.